demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-custom-feeds-ip-add
 ***
 Add a list of banned IP addresses to be blocked by the system.
+Minimum user role required to access this endpoint - operator.

 ### Base Command